Black jackrabbit: Habitat and ecology

 The black jackrabbit is endemic to the Island of Espiritu Santo just off the coast of Baja California in Mexico.
 It is found on grassy and rocky slopes, plateaus, dunes, and valley bottoms, typically on bare slopes and among grasses, herbs, shrubs, and cacti.

 The black jackrabbit is very conspicuous as its black colouring stands out against the browns, greys, and greens of its surroundings.
 It is closely related to the black-tailed jackrabbit on the Mexican mainland, but the latter species is exposed to terrestrial predators and does not display melanism.
 On the island, large predators are absent.
-The black jackrabbit shares its habitat with the Espíritu Santo antelope squirrel (Ammospermophilus insularis), the spiny pocket mouse (Chaetodipus spinatus), the cactus mouse (Peromyscus eremicus), the desert woodrat (Neotoma lepida), and the ring-tailed cat (Bassariscus astutus).
-Also present are a number of species of lizards and snakes and two predatory birds, the crested caracara (Caracara cheriway) and the American kestrel (Falco sparverius).
+The black jackrabbit shares its habitat with the Espíritu Santo antelope squirrel, spiny pocket mouse, cactus mouse, desert woodrat, and ring-tailed cat.
+Also present are several species of native lizards and snakes, as well as two predatory birds, the crested caracara and the American kestrel.

 Status

 Isla Espiritu Santo and Isla Partida are connected by an isthmus.

 Since the black jackrabbit is only found on the island of Espiritu Santo, its total range covers only 95 km2, the area of the island.
 However, it is common over much of the island and the population appears to be stable.
 The chief threats it faces are from the introduction of non-native species and the disturbance of its habitat by humans, and the IUCN has rated its conservation status as being "vulnerable".
 The island is uninhabited and is protected by the government of Mexico as part of the Área de Protección de Flora y Fauna: Islas del Golfo de California.
 It is a favoured ecotourism destination and in 1995 was declared to be part of a Biosphere Reserve, Islas del Golfo de California, by UNESCO.